Xanthine Bladder Stones in Dogs

 How does my veterinarian diagnose xanthine urinary tract stones?

-The first diagnostic test in a pet with urinary signs is a urinalysis.
+The first diagnostic test for a pet with urinary signs is a urinalysis.
 Microscopic examination of the urine sediment will likely show signs of inflammation, including red blood cells and white blood cells in the urine.
-If your veterinarian sees visible xanthine crystals under the microscope, this can confirm the diagnosis; however, crystals are not always visible on urinalysis.
-(Image via Wikimedia Commons / Joel Mills (CC BY-SA 3.0.)
+If your veterinarian sees visible xanthine crystals under the microscope, this can confirm the diagnosis; however, crystals are not always visible.

-Your veterinarian may also perform radiographs (X-rays) to look for stones within the bladder.
-Unfortunately, while many types urinary stones show up clearly on radiographs, xanthine stones are composed of a material that is not visible on radiographs.
-Ultrasound may be required in order to visualize xanthine stones within the bladder.
+Your veterinarian may also perform X-rays to look for stones within the bladder.
+Unfortunately, while many types of urinary stones show up clearly on an X-ray, xanthine stones are composed of a material that is not visible.
+Ultrasound may be required to visualize xanthine stones within the bladder.

 What is the treatment for xanthine urinary tract stones?

-It is also beneficial to increase your pet’s water intake.
-Canned foods can help in the formation of dilute urine, but encouraging your pet to drink can play an even more significant role.
+It is also very important to increase your pet’s water intake, so they form a diluted urine.
+This will help flush the urinary tract.
+Feeding canned food and adding water directly to the kibble can be helpful, but encouraging your pet to drink can play an even more significant role.
 Consider the following ideas to help make your pet’s water more appealing:

-• add flavoring to your dog’s water, such as small amounts of chicken broth
+- Add flavoring to your dog’s water, such as small amounts of low sodium chicken broth.

 Finally, any dog with a history of xanthine stones will require regular monitoring to prevent and detect recurrence.
 Your veterinarian will recommend an appropriate urinalysis monitoring schedule.
-Checking your dog’s urine regularly will ensure that its urine is remaining dilute and alkaline, while also allowing the early detection of a recurrence of xanthine crystals.
-Your veterinarian may also recommend regular bladder ultrasounds, as another way to allow the early detection of xanthine stones within the bladder.
+Checking your dog’s urine regularly will ensure that its urine remains dilute and alkaline, while also allowing the early detection of a recurrence of xanthine crystals.
+Your veterinarian may also recommend regular bladder ultrasounds as another way to allow the early detection of xanthine stones within the bladder.